YinuoWang-25/intro-to-os/cs6200/lectures/P2L2_threads_and_concurrency.md

 ### How many workers?

-If the work queue fills up, the boss cannot add items to the queue, and the amount of time that the boss has to spend per task increases.
-The likelihood of the queue filling up is dependent primarily on the number of workers.

-Adding more threads may help to increase/stabilize the throughput, but adding an arbitrary number of threads can introduce complexities.
+Adding more threads may help to increase/stabilize the throughput, but adding an arbitrary number of threads can introduce complexities

+#### Solution

+##### 1. Create workers on demand

-We can create workers on demand; that is, in response to a new task coming into our system.
-This may be inefficient, though if the cost of creating a worker (thread) is significant.
+This may be inefficient, though if the cost of creating a worker is significant

-A more common model is to create a pool of workers that are initialized up front.
-The questions remains: how do we know how many workers we ought to create?

-A common technique is to use a pool of workers that can be increased in response to high demand on the system.
-This is not quite like the on demand approach in that new threads will not be created one at a time when the demand passes a threshold, but rather the pool may be doubled or increased by some other multiple.
+##### 2. create a pool of workers

+The pool may be doubled or increased by some other multiple

+### Pros (for boss-worker model)

-The benefit of the boss/workers model is the overall simplicity.
-One thread assigns the work, and the rest of the threads complete it.
+Simplicity.
+One thread assigns the work, and the rest of the threads complete it

+### Cons (for boss-worker model)

+#### thread pool management overhead

+#### Locality

-One downside of this approach is the thread pool management overhead.
-Another downside is that this system lacks locality.
-The boss doesn't keep track of what any of the workers were doing last.
-It is possible that a thread is just finishing a task that is very similar to an incoming task, and therefore may be best suited to complete that task.
-The boss has no insight into this fact.
+The boss doesn't keep track of what workers were doing last.

+Maybe a thread just finished a task similar to an incoming one, and therefore best suited to complete that task

 ### Worker Variants

-An alternative to having all the workers in the system perform the same task is to have different workers specialized for different tasks.
-One added stipulation to this setup is that the boss has to do a little bit more work in determining which set of workers should handle a given task, but this extra work is usually offset by the fact that workers are now more efficient at completing their tasks.
+Have different workers specialized for certain tasks

+The boss has to do more work in determining which set of workers should handle a given task, but this extra work is usually offset by the fact that workers are now more efficient at completing their tasks

-This approach exploits locality.
-By performing only a subset of the work, it is likely only a subset of the state will need to be accessed, and it is more likely this part of the state will already be present in CPU cache.
+#### Pros

+##### Better locality

+##### Better quality of service

-In addition, we can offer better quality of service.
-We can create more threads for urgent tasks or tasks that have higher paying customers.
+We can create more threads for urgent tasks or tasks that have higher paying customers

-One downside of this approach is the load balancing mechanisms and requirements may become more difficult to reason about.
+#### Cons

+Load balancing is difficult

 ## Pipeline Pattern

-In a pipeline approach, the overall task is divided into subtasks and each of the subtasks are assigned a different thread.
-For example, if we have six step process, we will have six kinds of threads, one for each stage in the pipeline.
+Overall task is divided into subtasks and each of the subtasks are assigned a different thread

-At any given point in time, we may have multiple tasks being worked on concurrently in the system.
-For example, we can one have task currently at stage one of completion, two tasks at stage two, and so forth.
+We may have multiple tasks being worked on concurrently in the system

-The throughput of the pipeline will be dependent on the weakest link in the pipeline; that is, the task that takes the longest amount of time to complete.
-In this case, we can allocate more threads to that given step.
-For example, if a step takes three times as long as every other step, we can allocate three times the number of threads to that step.
+The throughput of the pipeline will be dependent on the weakest link in the pipeline.
+We can allocate more threads to that given step

 The best way to pass work between these stages is a shared buffer base communication between stages.
-That means the thread for stage one will put its completed work on a buffer that the thread from stage two will read from and so on.
+Thread for stage one will put its completed work on a buffer that the thread from stage two will read from

-[pic]

-In summary, a pipeline is a sequence of stages, where a thread performs a stage in the pipeline, which is equivalent to some subtask within the end to end processing.
-To keep the pipeline balanced, a stage can be executed by more than one thread.
-Communication via shared buffers reduces coupling between the components of the system.
+### Pros

-A key benefit of this approach is specialization and locality, which can lead to more efficiency, as state required for subsequent similar jobs is likely to be present in CPU caches.
+Specialization and locality, which can lead to more efficiency

-A downside of this approach is that it is difficult to keep the pipeline balanced over time.
-When the input rate changes, or the resources at a given stage are exhausted, rebalancing may be required.
+### Cons

+Difficult to keep the pipeline balanced

 ## Layered Pattern